zichenzhang04/zichenzhang04.github.io/content/project/complexsorter/index.md

 # subtitle: A Subtitle

-summary: <div><p style=color:gray><b>Zichen Zhang</b>, <a href="https://www.michiganmedicine.org/profile/10026/minji-kim" style=color:gray target="_blank">Minji Kim</a>.<br></p></div>MIA-Sort is a Python bioinformatics tool for efficiently extracting and sorting chromatin complexes from large datasets like Hi-C and Pore-C, enabling researchers to analyze chromatin loops, stripes, jets, and hubs to study loop extrusion.
+summary: <div><p style=color:gray><b>Zichen Zhang</b>, <a href="https://www.michiganmedicine.org/profile/10026/minji-kim" target="_blank">Minji Kim</a>.<br></p></div>MIA-Sort is a Python bioinformatics tool for efficiently extracting and sorting chromatin complexes from large datasets like Hi-C and Pore-C, enabling researchers to analyze chromatin loops, stripes, jets, and hubs to study loop extrusion.

 tags:
   - Algorithm